Didier Drogba: Guingamp

 Halfway through the 2001–02 season Ligue 1 club Guingamp consolidated months of interest with a transfer offer and Drogba left Le Mans for a fee of £80,000.
 The second half of the 2001–02 season saw Drogba make 11 appearances and score three goals for Guingamp.
 While his contributions helped the club avoid relegation, the coaching staff remained unconvinced of their new young striker.
-However, the next season he rewarded his coaches' patience, scoring 17 goals in 34 appearances and helping Guingamp finish seventh, a record league finish.
-He credited his teammates for his impressive season, highlighting the contributions of winger Florent Malouda, a long time friend of Drogba, as a key factor in his goalscoring prolificity that season.
-His strong goal scoring record attracted interest from larger clubs and at the end of the season, he moved to Ligue 1 side Olympique de Marseille for a fee of £3.3 million.
+But the next season he rewarded his coaches' patience, scoring 17 goals in 34 appearances and helping Guingamp finish seventh, a record league finish.
+He credited his teammates for his impressive season, highlighting the contributions of winger Florent Malouda, a longtime friend of Drogba, as a key factor in his goalscoring prolificity that season.
+His strong goal scoring record attracted interest from larger clubs, and at the end of the season, he moved to Ligue 1 side Olympique de Marseille for a fee of £3.3 million.

 Marseille

-Olympique de Marseille completed the signing of Didier Drogba on 30 June 2003.
-The Ivorian striker played his first match in his new colours on 2 August 2003, during the first matchday of the 2003–2004 season against his former club, Guingamp.
-Drogba had a season in which he emerged as one of the highest European scorers.
-He has notably scored 19 league goals, winning the National Union of Professional Footballers (UNFP) Player of the Year award.
+Olympique de Marseille signed Drogba on 30 June 2003.
+He played his first match in his new colours on 2 August 2003, during the first matchday of the 2003–2004 season against his former club, Guingamp.
+In that season Drogba emerged as one of the highest European scorers.
+He scored 19 league goals, winning the National Union of Professional Footballers (UNFP) Player of the Year award.
 He also scored 11 goals in European competitions, five goals in UEFA Champions League and six in the UEFA Cup.

 At the end of the season, Drogba was a transfer priority of newly endorsed Chelsea coach José Mourinho, and was bought as the club's then record signing of £24 million.
-His shirt from his only season at Marseille is also framed in the basilica of the city, Notre-Dame de la Garde, which he presented to the church before the 2004 UEFA Cup Final.
+His shirt from his only season at Marseille is framed in the basilica of the city, Notre-Dame de la Garde, which he presented to the church before the 2004 UEFA Cup Final.